-Anna Jeide is a junior majoring in English and Spanish with a minor in Religion, but considers herself a student of many disciplines.
+Anna Jeide is currently a senior majoring in English and Spanish with a minor in Religion, but considers herself a student of many disciplines.
 At Luther, Anna works for Chips as an editor, volunteers as an ESL instructor with immigrant families through the Spanish service organization Enlaces, and sings in choir.
 She believes in the healing power of coffee and walking in the woods in Decorah.

 Through the Peace Scholars program, Anna has come to believe that the best place to start planting peace is right in her own backyard.
 We need to understand ourselves in the context of our own community before we can understand others.
 She hopes to continue engaging in dialogue and building peaceful relationships at Luther, in her hometown of Wayzata, Minnesota, and wherever she lands after graduation.

-Imsouchivy Suos (G.V.), an international student originally from Phnom Penh, Cambodia, is a senior at Luther College working toward an economics and business management double major, with a minor in international management studies.
+Imsouchivy Suos (G.V.), an international student originally from Phnom Penh, Cambodia, graduated in 2015 with an economics and business management double major and a minor in international management studies.
 G.V. graduated from three different high schools, one of them being the United World College in Hong Kong.
 He has extensive international experience as he has traveled, studied, volunteered, and worked in more than 40 countries in the past six years.
 G.V. has a deep interest in economic development and international affairs, especially human rights issues.